yekrangiariana/un-aligned-hugo/content/posts/2025-10-12-genocide-pr-triumph.md

 {{< photo-normal src="/images/trump-genocide-pr-triumph/guardian-front-page.gif" caption="The front page of the Guardian placing images of survivers of genocide next to Israelis." >}}

-## Manufacturing a PR triumph from complicity
+## Manufacturing a triumph from complicity

 The United States has never been an honest broker in Palestine.
 It is the architect, armourer and financier of Israel’s campaign.
 The bombs shred Palestinian children into shreds are American, the planes that drop them are American and the immunity that shields the perpetrators is secured by the American veto at the UN Security Council.